 The Stereo Camera Calibrator app produces an object containing the stereo camera parameters.
 You can use this object to

 The suite of calibration functions used by the Stereo Camera Calibrator app provide the workflow for stereo system calibration.
 You can use these functions directly in the MATLAB® workspace.
-For a list of calibration functions, see Single and Stereo Camera Calibration.
+For a list of calibration functions, see Camera Calibration.

 You can use the Camera Calibrator app with cameras up to a field of view (FOV) of 95 degrees.

 Follow this workflow to calibrate your stereo camera using the app: